 1. Qualitative component: Grade Point Average

-Financial aid recipients must maintain a pre-established cumulative grade point average per semester to remain eligible for financial aid.
-Listed below is the minimum grade point average a student must maintain for each semester in order to remain eligible for financial aid.
+Financial aid recipients must maintain a pre-established cumulative grade point average (GPA) per semester to remain eligible for financial aid.
+Listed below is the minimum GPA a student must maintain for each semester in order to remain eligible for financial aid.

 Some students receiving financial aid may repeat courses, receive incompletes or withdraw from classes.
 These topics are addressed below, with the information being consistent with the Oberlin College Course Catalog.